 Does a Trial Counsler have to (or have the right) to review personnel files (counselings, evaultions, etc.) prior to a court martial for a subject that was interviewed and processed by that investigator?

-You are referring to Mississippi Criminal Statute Section 97-23-27, which states, "The fraudulent appropriation of certain specific property by one to whom it has been delivered on a contract or loan for use, or of letting and hiring, after the time at which, according to the contract, the right of...Read more »
+You are referring to Mississippi Criminal Statute Section 97-23-27, which states, "The fraudulent appropriation of certain specific property by one to whom it has been delivered on a contract or loan for use, or of letting and hiring, after the time at which, according to the contract, the...Read more »

 Like many terms that you may find in dealing with the law, "dishonorable discharge" has a very specific meaning for attorneys who practice military law, and another meaning that is applied by the general public.
-The legal or technical definition of dishonorable discharge ("DD")is found under Rule...Read more »
+The legal or technical definition of dishonorable discharge...Read more »

 Regardless of whether you are in state or federal court, there are Constitutional and statutory rights to a "speedy trial".
 You assert your right to a speedy trial in writing by filing a motion with the court.
 If you are represented by an attorney, your attorney can handle this filing.